 When applying by brush use the largest brush that is practical for your job.
-Long flexible bristles are best for gloss paints and holding the brush at a 45 degree angle minimizes brush marks with an even spread.
-A disposible foam brush is favored for small touch-up jobs.
+Long flexible bristles are best for gloss paints and holding the brush at a 45-degree angle minimizes brush marks with an even spread.
+A disposable foam brush is favored for small touch-up jobs.

 Paint application tips: